BitSwap-BiFi/Bitswap-FAQ/README.md

 - **I can fork Core and build my own based DEX on Bitswap?**

-  No, our code is for while as source avaialable, not FOSS.
+  Yes, our code of the Bitswap Demo is available and distributed

 - **When Demo DEX?**

-  We're working as soon as possible for deliver and start demo tests internally
+  We're working as soon as possible for deliver and start demo tests internally via Web app

 - **Bitswap will issue tokens?**